-Kashkaval is a semi-hard, yellow cheese that derives its name from the Italian cheese "Caciocavallo".
-It is particularly popular in Eastern Europe and Mediterranean region
+Kashkaval is a semi-hard, yellow cheese derived from the Italian cheese "Caciocavallo".
+It is popular in Eastern Europe and the Mediterranean region.

-Kashkaval made from cow's milk is known as Kashkaval vitosha while a variation made from ewe's milk is called Kashkaval balkan.
-Kashkaval preslav is the name given to the cheese made from a mixture of both milks.
-In Romania, Bulgaria, and Macedonia it is used as a generic term for all kinds of yellow cheeses.
+Kashkaval, made from cow's milk, is known as Kashkaval Vitosha, while a cheese made from ewe's milk is called Kashkaval Balkan.
+Kashkaval Preslav is the name given to the cheese made from a mixture of ewe's and cow's milk.
+Kashkaval is a generic term for all kinds of yellow cheeses in Romania, Bulgaria, and Macedonia.
 This cheese is also found in Hungary, Croatia, and Turkey.
-The Romanians call this cheese cascaval, the Greeks kasseri while the Turkish prefer to intepret it as Ksara.
+The Romanians call this cheese Cascaval, the Greeks Kasseri, while the Turkish prefer to interpret it as Ksara.

-This semi-hard cheese is allowed to age for six months during which it develops a piquant, spicy and somewhat salty taste with a slight hint of olive oil.
-Due to its similarity in taste with the United Kingdom's cheddar cheese, it is famously called "cheddar cheese of the Balkans".
-Kashkaval belongs to the family of pasta filata cheeses that are made by giving the curd a hot bath during the production process.
+The cheese is allowed to age for six months, during which it develops a piquant, spicy and somewhat salty taste with a slight hint of olive oil.
+Due to its similarity in taste with the United Kingdom's cheddar cheese, it is famously called the "Cheddar cheese of the Balkans".
+Kashkaval belongs to the family of pasta filata cheese made by giving the curd a hot bath during production.

-The slightly hard texture of this yellow table cheese makes it suitable for grilling and grating.
-It can be served as a cheese platter or used in salads, appetizers, pizzas, and lasagna.
+The semi-hard texture of this table cheese makes it suitable for grilling and grating.
+It is used in salads, appetizers, pizzas, and lasagna.